scholarslab/CodeLab/Week03/lesson.md

 256
 ```

+When we tell Python to run a function like this, we call that a "function call.z"

 You might not know quite enough Python yet to code this yourself (although you will hopefully by the end of this lesson!), but it's easy enough to just type in `pow(2,8)`.

 If you're interested in how Python does it, you can take a look for yourself.
 Python is open source, which means that underlying code for Python itself is freely accessible.
 I wouldn't necessarily recommend it though, since the reference implementation for Python is written in a different programming language, C, for reasons that are probably too complicated to get into here.